Black1hp/Bad-USB/README.md

 - **Mohamed Hesham**: [LinkedIn Profile](https://www.linkedin.com/in/mohamed-hesham-abbas-8228242b2/)

 ## Supervisors
 - **Yara Ahmed** (Teaching Assistant): [LinkedIn Profile](https://www.linkedin.com/in/yara-ahmed-a542301bb/)
+   *Special thanks to Yara for her invaluable guidance and support throughout the project.*
 - **Alyaa A. Hamza** (Professor): [LinkedIn Profile](https://www.linkedin.com/in/alyaa-a-hamza-896196111/)
 - **Nehal Anees Mansour** (Professor): [LinkedIn Profile](https://www.linkedin.com/in/nehal-anees-mansour-95784827a/)

 ## Project Description
 This project leverages the **Digispark board** to create a **Bad USB device** that mimics a keyboard or mouse when plugged into a system.
 The **payload** executed by this USB device connects back to an attacker-controlled server, granting remote access to the target machine.

 ### Components:
 - **Digispark Board**: A small, inexpensive USB microcontroller used to simulate a keyboard or mouse.